dwhiffing/fury/content/nato/it/navy/frigates/body.md

 they were both modernized in the 1980s with updated sonar and electronic warfare equipment.
-The class introduced variable depth sonar and on board helicopters to the Italian Navy but they are severely lacking in air defense or anti shipping capability, having only Oto-Melara 76mm guns.
+The class introduced variable depth sonar and on board helicopters to the Italian Navy but they are severely lacking in air defense or anti shipping capability, having six 76mm guns but no missiles.

 | Class  | Pennant | Name        | Task | Remarks |
 |--------|---------|-------------|------|---------|